 Type: Soft skill.

-Simply assisting customers to find what they want is good.
-Active selling is better.
-Of course, these retail skills do not mean they have to take on the persona of a pushy salesperson.
-Rather, it’s about relationship building and relationship selling.
-Employees need to know what buttons to press that will seamlessly help the customer through the stages of the sale.
+These retail skills do not mean they have to take on the persona of a pushy salesperson.
+Rather, it’s about relationship selling.
+Employees need to know which buttons to press to seamlessly guide the customer through the stages of the sale.

-To some people, this skill comes naturally, while others might need some training, a script, or simple encouragement.
-More on this later.
+To some people, this skill comes naturally, while others might need some training, a script or simple encouragement.

 Related sales associate skills for a resume or cover letter: